What Should You Know Before Traveling To Egypt

 Nile Cruise is not all about sailing

-I booked four nights at the Nile cruise off my two weeks Egypt tour.
+I booked five days Nile cruise from Aswan to Luxor off my three weeks Egypt tour.
 It was all good, and only there is not much of sailing over there.
 The cruise sailed between the Aswan and Luxor, while it docked up at ports most of the time.
 And they will take you to sightseeing attractions with other transportations.
 There is not much cruising, but it was all fun during the holiday season for excellent food and indoor programs.

 It’s ok to visit during Ramadan